jantman/autosimulationcraft/README.rst

 .. code-block:: bash

-    autosimcraft --genconfig
+    autosimc --genconfig

-Will generate a default configuration file at ``~/.autosimcraft/settings.py``.
+Will generate a default configuration file at ``~/.autosimulationcraft/settings.py``.
 Open this with your favorite text editor; the comments should be enough to help you configure it.

 Usage
 -----

-I'd recommend calling ``autosimcraft`` from cron, or some other method of running it automatically on a regular basis.
+I'd recommend calling ``autosimc`` from cron, or some other method of running it automatically on a regular basis.
 If you want to, you _can_ run it manually.

 Bugs and Feature Requests
 -------------------------

-Bug reports and feature requests are happily accepted via the `GitHub Issue Tracker <https://github.com/jantman/autosimcraft/issues>`_.
+Bug reports and feature requests are happily accepted via the `GitHub Issue Tracker <https://github.com/jantman/AutoSimulationCraft/issues>`_.
 Pull requests are welcome.
 Issues that don't have an accompanying pull request will be worked on as my time and priority allows.